Holy Name of Jesus Roman Catholic Church (Manhattan)

-The Holy Name of Jesus Roman Catholic Church is a parish church of the Roman Catholic Archdiocese of New York located at 207 West 96th Street at the corner of Amsterdam Avenue in the Upper West Side neighborhood of Manhattan, New York City.
+The Holy Name of Jesus Roman Catholic Church is a parish church of the Roman Catholic Archdiocese of New York located at 207 West 96th Street at the corner of Amsterdam Avenue on the Upper West Side of Manhattan, New York City.
 It was built in 1900 and was designed by Thomas H. Poole in the Gothic Revival style.

 The parish was under the administration of the Franciscans for 30 years, between 1990 and 2020.
 The parish has an attached elementary and middle school, as well as a community center on West 97th Street.

 On May 8, 2015, the parish was merged with that of St. Gregory the Great.
-The Church of St. Gregory the Great was deconsecrated and closed on June 30th, 2017.
+The Church of St. Gregory the Great was deconsecrated and closed on June 30, 2017.

 History

 The Church of the Holy Name of Jesus was organized in 1868 in the area then known as Bloomingdale.
 A wood-frame church was erected on the northwest corner of Bloomingdale Road (now called Broadway) and 97th Street.
 The church was thirty-five by eighty feet, with a capacity of 500; it cost about $3,000 to build.
 The building was supervised by Father Richard Brennan.
 The new church was dedicated by Archbishop John McCloskey on September 20, 1868, and was legally incorporated in 1886.

 For many years the pastor was Most Reverend Stephen Donahue, auxiliary bishop of New York.
 In 1939, after the death of Cardinal Patrick Hayes he was considered a possible successor as archbishop of New York.
 However, Pope Pius XII appointed Bishop Francis Spellman, auxiliary bishop of Boston, to the See.
 Bishop Donahue died in 1982.

 In 1997, the church suffered damage when the air compressor in the organ caught fire during a noon mass.
 The church took the opportunity to initiate renovations, which were finished in 2000.